Fort Collins Colorado Brewery Tours

 Summertime brings sunshine and beer to brewery patios, not to mention several beer festivals, including the annual Colorado Brewers’ Festival showcasing nearly 100 beers from over 50 breweries in the state of Colorado during the last weekend of June.
 As the oldest annual brewfest in Colorado, this Old Town event has been open solely to Colorado breweries for over the past couple of decades.
 Other beer festivals, beer dinners, races, and events happen throughout the year to celebrate the local bounty of award-winning beers.

 A large percentage of Fort Collins breweries are located within historic Downtown, including industry leaders New Belgium Brewing and gold medal winning Odell Brewing Company, all within walking and bicycling distance, making visiting them easy to do in one trip.
 The beer lover can also take guided tours providing insider knowledge plus transportation between each brewery making for a perfect beer day.
+One of the best and most fun ways to gain this insider knowledge is signing up for brewery tours with Magic Bus Tours.
 Fort Collins has experienced a boom in brewery growth in the past decade, bringing breweries to all areas of the city, including South Fort Collins, Midtown and the CSU campus.
 And, don’t forget about the memorable experience of seeing the Budweiser Clydesdales while visiting the huge Anheuser-Busch Brewery campus just north of town.

 Fort Collins produces beers of every type, including a local passion for IPAs, tasty stouts, collaboration ales between all breweries, and extremely drinkable wheat beers.
 These passions make Fort Collins a perfect beer lovers’ and homebrewers’ paradise.
 Brewing stores offer hard to find hops, malts, tools of the trade and experts to consult.